CxRes/events-query-test/sections/terminology.md

 ## Subscription {#subscription}

 {: #subscription-defn}
 A subscription is an expression of interest to receive event-notifications sent to an observer.
-The requesting entity is a subscriber.
+The requesting entity is a **(((!subscriber)))subscriber**{:noabbrev}.

 {: #subscriber-in-HTTP}
-Due to the request/response semantics of HTTP, the (((!subscriber)))subscriber&zwnj;r coincides with the recipient of event-notifications ({{DESIGN-FRAMEWORK}} uses the term _requester_ or _broker_ to identify a requesting entity, with the _broker_ and _recipient_ together forming the subscriber; for this specification the distinction is not necessary).
+Due to the request/response semantics of HTTP, the subscriber coincides with the recipient of event-notifications ({{DESIGN-FRAMEWORK}} uses the term _requester_ or _broker_ to identify a requesting entity, with the _broker_ and _recipient_ together forming the subscriber; for this specification the distinction is not necessary).

 {: #subscription-conneg}
 The subscription in the form of a query affords the user agent the opportunity to engage in content negotiation for preferred form of event-notifications (as well as the representation, if simultaneously requested).